-All food and housing is provided for members who choose to live in community.
-Stipend ("living allowance") is $125 bi-weekly for members who live in community and $472 bi-weekly for members who live independently.
+All food and housing is provided for members who choose to live in a CAP volunteer community house.
+Living allowance is $125 bi-weekly for members who live in community and $550 bi-weekly for members who choose to live on their own.

 GED/High School Diploma